Self-Publishing

 • Publisher Rocket: Market research and keyword tool for Amazon UK.

-• Excel or Google Sheets: For tracking income, expenses, and pricing across platforms.
+• Excel or Google Sheets: For tracking income across platforms.

 Understanding your investment and returns is vital to running a profitable publishing business.